Anonymous online harassment often harms your reputation and your career

 Of course, if they don't do take the appropriate steps and we advise you to proceed with a legal claim, their lack of response in not removing the harassing posts from the internet goes against them if it does go to court for this would be seen as incorrigible behaviour.
 How online harassers react varies and depends on their characteristics and psychological make-up.

 Often, as we have experienced with many of our online harassment cases, we have to negotiate extensively and we tread carefully, through experience, which means we are more likely to help resolve our clients' defamation issues successfully and for the long term.

 Who can help you identify anonymous online harassers

-If you are seeking help to identify your online harasser, to dissuade a publisher from going ahead with a possible imminent publication that you are aware of that contains harassing content about you or that breach your privacy , seek legal advice from an internet law experts social media solicitor, who is well-versed in the strategic and legal considerations.
+If you are seeking help to identify your online harasser, to dissuade a publisher from going ahead with a possible imminent publication that you are aware of that contains harassing content about you or that breach your privacy issues may arise, seek legal advice from an internet law experts social media solicitor, who is well-versed in the strategic and legal considerations.
 If the publication is harassing, as well as defaming you, any prospect of starting a claim will need to be considered very carefully.